Alternative Break Mission Experiences

-If you’re looking to make a difference in the lives of others, we offer several spring break service experiences.
-Our Alternative Spring Break Mission Trips provide a unique opportunity to join with other GMercyU students, faculty and staff members in service projects around the country and around the world.
+If you’re looking to make a difference in the lives of others, we offer several extended service experiences.
+Our Alternative Break Missions provide a unique opportunity to join with other GMercyU students, faculty and staff members in service projects around the country and around the world.

 Whether you’re looking to stay in the U.S. or travel abroad, you’re sure to find an opportunity to perform worthwhile community service, while learning about cultural and social issues facing your host community.
 It's an experience you'll never forget, and one that you'll want to repeat again and again throughout your time here.